 Of course!
 Just omit the fresh mozzarella.
 Traditional American-style bruschetta is typically served without cheese, so you won’t be missing out if you skip it.

 - Score the avocado before piling on the bruschetta for easy eating – the scoring helps you scoop out the perfect bite of avocado.

 - Top with aged balsamic vinegar for a tangier finish.

 - The bruschetta can be made in advance, but don’t slice into the avocados until you’re ready to serve to prevent browning.

 More Healthy Snacks

-Did you make this these stuffed avocados?
+Did you make these Bruschetta Stuffed Avocados?
 I’d love to know how they turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Bruschetta Stuffed AvocadosPrint Recipe Rate this Recipe Pin Recipe

 - 2 lb vine ripened tomatoes, cored, seeded and diced to ½”

 - 2 cloves garlic, minced